whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-08-16-agile_design_thinking.md

 **Instructional Design** is the traditional approach to creating learning opportunities.
 It focuses on identifying needs, setting goals, defining assessments, and establishing learning objectives using established frameworks and tools.

 **Learning Experience Design (LxD)** evolves this thinking by emphasizing flexibility and responsiveness to the diverse needs, interests, and goals of learners.
 LxD aims for equitable outcomes and integrates elements from User Experience Design (UxD), graphics, games, and overall learner experience.
-The shift from Instructional Design to LxD is driven by new technologies, mobile learning, iterative development, and the importance of early feedback.
+The shift from Instructional Design to LxD is fueled by new technologies, mobile learning, iterative development, and the growing emphasis on early feedback.

 ---